- Core Values and Characteristics

 WIIS has members–women and men—in 47 countries on 6 continents WIIS members work in international organizations, government, NGOs, think tanks, universities, corporations, and media outlets around the world.

-Colorado, Florida, New England, New York, Washington DC, WIIS West
+Colorado, Florida, New England, New York, Washington DC including the George Washington University, WIIS West

-Argentina, Australia, Austria, Belgium, Canada, Estonia, Finland, Germany, Greece, Guatemala, Israel, Italy, Malta, New Zealand, Philippines, Romania, Serbia, Spain, Sweden, Switzerland, the United Kingdom
+Argentina, Australia, Austria, Brussels, Canada, Estonia, Finland, Germany, Greece, Guatemala, India, Israel, Italy, Malta, New Zealand, Poland, Philippines, Romania, Serbia, Spain, Sweden, Switzerland, the United Kingdom, United Arab Emirates

 Women in International Security